dmsc/lzss-sap/README.md

  - `-l BITS	` Sets match length bits (default is 4 bits).
  - `-b BITS	` Sets match total bits (=offset+length) (default is 8 bits).
  - `-m NUM 	` Sets minimum match length (default is 2 bits).
+ - `-e          ` Don't force a literal at end of stream.
+Normally, the encoder enforces that the last encoded byte of at least one channel is a literal, this allows the decoder to find the end of the song.
+With this option, the compressed file will be smaller but the decoder won't detect the end correctly.
  - `-v     	` Shows match length/offset statistics.
  - `-q     	` Don't show per stream compression.
  - `-h     	` Shows command line help.